RaduHaulica/angular_tutorial/README.md

 # angular_tutorial
-Tour of Heroes app from official AngularJS dos
+Tour of Heroes app from official AngularJS docs